dsridaran/SatelliteSemanticSegmentation/README.md

 This code was developed by Dilan SriDaran in 2024.

-Satellite data was sourced from MITCriticalData (https://huggingface.co/datasets/MITCriticalData/SAT1_dataset_5_top_cities).
+Data was sourced from MITCriticalData (https://huggingface.co/datasets/MITCriticalData/SAT1_dataset_5_top_cities).

 ![Logo](images/example.png "Ex")